Working while Studying

 - You will need to obtain a tax file number and provide this to your employer.

-- The FairWork Ombudsman offers an excellent overview of your rights at work in Australia.
+- The FairWork Ombudsman offers an helpful overview of your workplace rights in Australia.

-- SafeWork SA provides information and advice on wages and conditions of employment in South Australia for both State and Federal systems.
+- SafeWork SA provides advice on employment conditions in Australia on a State and National level.

-- We also recommend that you consult the work rights information maintained by the Department of Home Affairs - check visa details and conditions
+- Workers rights information maintained by the Department of Home Affairs - check visa details and conditions.